odelrio/termoji-zsh-theme/README.md

 ## Autosuggestions

-You can command suggestion as you type based on your previous executions.
+You can get command suggestion as you type based on your previous executions.
 To achieve that, enable the plugin `zsh-autosuggestions` by editing `./zshrc` (remember `zshconfig`).
 Find that `plugins=(git)` line (or such, since I assume `git` is the only plugin out of the box) and add `zsh-autosuggestions` (use a space or a line break to separate plugins).

 ## Shortcut to your recent directories (`z` command)